nbip/IWAE/README.md

 | 50 | -84.32 | -84.59 |

 ### Variational and true posteriors
-In an IWAE with a 2D latent space we can inspect the true posterior, by evaluating over a grid.
+In an IWAE with a 2D latent space we can inspect the true posterior, by evaluating it over a grid.
 In the two left most plots below are shown a digit from the test-set alongside its true and variational posteriors.
 The variational posterior is axis aligned and usually covers the more complex true posterior.
-To the right are shown samples from variational posterior and reconstructions of some of these.
-The bottom row shows how *sampling importance resampling*, using the self-normalized importance weights, can provide samples coming from the true posterior.
+To the right are shown samples from the variational posterior and reconstructions of some of these.
+The bottom row shows how *sampling importance resampling*, using the self-normalized importance weights, can provide samples from the true posterior.

 <img src="results/task01.gif" width="750" height="300" />